ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-computed-properties.md

 Next up, we will add a [computed](/docs/api/computed) property to represent the products that are currently in our basket.
 This is a more advanced implementation as we will use data from both our our basket model and our product model.

-[Computed](/docs/api/computed) properties optionally allow you to provide an array of state resolver functions as the second argument to the [computed](/docs/api/computed) property definition.
-These state resolver functions will receive the state that is local to the [computed](/docs/api/computed) property, as well as the entire store state, and allow you to return the specific slices of state that your [computed] property will depend on.
+[Computed](/docs/api/computed) properties optionally allow you to provide an array of state resolver functions as the first argument to the [computed](/docs/api/computed) property definition.
+These state resolver functions will receive the state that is local to the [computed](/docs/api/computed) property, as well as the entire store state, and allow you to resolve specific slices of state that your [computed](/docs/api/computed) function will take as an input.

-Apart from granting you access to the entire store state, state resolver functions also open up a performance optimisation as they allow you to isolate the specific slices of state that your [computed](/docs/api/computed) property depends on, thereby reducing the likelihood of your [computed](/docs/api/computed) property needing to be recalculated (i.e. they are only recalculated when their input state changes).
+Apart from granting you access to the entire store state, using resolver functions enables performance optimisations as they reduce the likelihood of your [computed](/docs/api/computed) property needing to be recalculated (i.e. they are only recalculated when their input state changes).

 Let's go ahead and define a [computed](/docs/api/computed) property, utilising state resolvers, which will allow us to represent the products currently in our basket.